dutchcookies/getdata-007/CodeBook.md

 ## DATA DICTIONARY - getdata-007

-The resulting neat data set "step5.txt" is the result of combining data from the "UCI HAR Dataset" data files.
-It combine the "y" activities dataset with "subjects" and "X" (mean and standard deviation) of original measured smartphone values.
+The resulting neat data set "step5.txt" is the result of combining data from the "UCI HAR Dataset" data files.  "test" and "training" datasets are combined.
+The script combines the "y" activities dataset with "subjects" and "X" (mean and standard deviation) of original measured smartphone values.
 Activity numbers are replaced with descriptive activity names from "UCI HAR Dataset/activity_labels.txt".
 Output columns are as